 At the time of submission, the candidate must sign a statement confirming that they are submitting their own work.
 You countersign it to confirm that you believe the work is theirs.
-Centres should use the cover sheet on the samples database for this purpose, and it must appear on or before the title page of the document.

 Command words

 Command words and their meanings help candidates know what is expected from them in the exam.
 The table below includes command words used in the assessment for this syllabus.
 The use of the command word will relate to the subject context.